viktors-telle/personal-blog/content/blog/website-new-features-and-new-design/index.md

   - Mailing List
   - Contact Form
 ---
 I have recently updated the design of the site and added a few new features to make my site complete.
+Continue reading to learn, which services and technologies I have used.

 ## New Design